deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 #0   running   2018-02-25T04:49:05Z   0.0%   14.3M of 512M   73.6M of 1G
 ```

 With that, we have a properly configured version of our app up and running!
-I'm happy to report migrating our simple application to a new PaaS was relatively straightforward...
 The maturity of the platform, excellent documentation, and large community made it easy to get started and enabled us to find answers when we got stuck.

 Best practices like [Twelve-Factor](https://12factor.net) ensured that everything mostly just worked after applying configuration by adjusting the runtime environment.
-We did have to learn about _deployment manifests_ and make minor adjustments to `package.json`, but these were relatively minor changes that are well-documented, and not unlike specifics we would have to learn when embracing and customizing any PaaS.
+We did have to learn about _deployment manifests_ and make minor adjustments to `package.json`, but these were relatively minor changes that are well-documented and not unlike specifics we would have to learn when embracing and customizing any PaaS.

+Overall, I'm happy to report migrating our simple application to a new PaaS was relatively straightforward...
+The simple app used here just scratched the surface of PWS capabilities.
+They support custom DNS domains, SSL as a service, and a variety of service brokers for backing stores and other dependencies more complex services would require.

 Have you experimented with [Pivotal Web Services](https://run.pivotal.io)?